csesoc/constitution/README.md

         3.3.3 Communicating with the memership of the Society.
     3.4 The Executive is at all times bound by the decisions of all CSE Society Annual or Extraordinary General Meetings.
-    3.5 Any member of the Executive shall have their position declared vacant if they:
+    3.5 Any memer of the Executive shall have their position declared vacant if they:
         3.5.1 Submit a signed resignation letter to all the other memers of the Executive.
-        3.5.2 Cease to be a full member of the society; or 3.5.3 Are removed from the Executive by a two thirds majority vote of the executive, following an absence from any three (3) Executive Meetings without prior leave or following a failure to abide by the Society's Constitution.
+        3.5.2 Cease to be a full memer of the society; or 3.5.3 Are removed from the Executive by a two thirds majority vote of the executive, following an absence from any three (3) Executive Meetings without prior leave or following a failure to abide by the Society's Constitution.